The North Carolina Manufactured and Modular Homebuilders Association is a non-profit trade association representing:

 NCMHA serves as a resource for its members, providing information on regulations and statistics, and also acts as a forum in which to share ideas and concerns.
 The Association provides training seminars including the Registered Housing Specialist program, a certification program for retail salespeople.
 To promote business and fellowship, the association hosts a number of events and meetings.

 Representing the Association are six officers and twelve directors, with three representatives each for the Retailer & Manufacturer divisions, two each for Community and Developer, Finance and Insurance and Service/Supplier divisions.
 Committees include Annual Meeting, Bylaws, Regulatory Affairs, Investment/Finance, MaHPAC, and Modular Roundtable.
-Nine local chapters are currently operating under the auspices of NCMHA.
-They are the Cape Fear, Capital Area, Western, Crystal Coast, Foothills, Piedmont, Southern Piedmont and Kerr-Tar Chapters.
+Eight local chapters are currently operating under the auspices of NCMHA.
+They are the Capital Area, Cape Fear, Eastern Carolina, Foothills, Kerr-Tar, Piedmont, Sandhills & Western Chapters.
 For information about an individual chapter or how to participate, contact NCMHA at (919) 872-2740.